Foyle's War series 1: "The White Feather"

+Set against the backdrop of the Allies' defeat in Belgium and northern France and their evacuation from Dunkirk, invasion and defeat seem imminent.
+Milner, while visiting London, meets Guy Spencer, a charismatic fascist sympathiser, politician and conman, and is invited inside to observe a meeting.
+Outside a passer-by who voices distaste at the meeting is badly beaten.
+Meanwhile, investigations into a minor sabotage case leads Foyle to a local hotel, The White Feather.
+Milner is frustrated by the coolness of his wife, who struggles to cope with his amputation, leaving him conflicted between his duties and his personal responsibilities.
+Later, Spencer leads a private meeting of the fascist "Friday Club" at the same hotel, during which the hotel manageress is shot dead.
+Foyle and Milner investigate, and chase up numerous leads, including the fisherman-boyfriend of the saboteur, a missing letter from the Foreign Office, an army intelligence agent, and a shop-owner whose gun (the murder weapon) was taken from his hotel room.
+The husband, who longed to be free of his wife's domination is finally revealed as her killer.

 Cast and characters

 Maggie Steed plays Margaret Ellis.
-This episode shows Milner starting back at work as a detective sergeant.
-He has recently acquired his artificial leg and still requires two crutches to aid him.
+This episode shows Milner starting to work as a detective sergeant.
+He has recently been fitted with an artificial leg and still requires two crutches to walk.
 His wife, Jane, expresses a great dislike for his prosthetic.
 Stewart tells Foyle that her father is a vicar; he appears in the episode "Eagle Day".
 Stewart is very pleased to be invited by Foyle to tea at the Crescent and eats more than her share of the food ordered, including the last lemon curd.
 Her interest in and healthy appetite for food appears in other episodes.
 Foyle receives a letter from his son Andrew (a voice-over by the uncredited Julian Ovenden), who writes about his pilot training in the Royal Air Force (RAF) and eating haggis (to hint at his location).
 "Woolton" is the name Robert Wolf assumes when staying at the White Feather.
 However, that is the name used in the credits for the character and his nephew Isaac, even though Isaac never used the pseudonym.